JoseEspinosa/nf-core-biotools/README.md

 # nf-core-biotools

-Repository to keep all JSON files uploaded to the biotools portal
+Repository to keep all JSON files use to upload the nf-core workflows to the biotools portal.